The Gold Coast, Australian

 At that time a journalist from Brisbane called the Southern part of Brisbane called “the Gold Coast,” because after the housing was in the area is very sold in the market.

-Until finally in 1958, The South Coast Town Council adopted the name of the Gold Coast, and in 1959, the area is legitimately called the city.
+Until finally in 1958, The South Coast Town Council adopted the name of it, and in 1959, the area is legitimately called the city.

 Gold Coast itself is famous for a district that became the destination of surfers, “Surfer Paradise.”